KI-PMF: Knowledge Integrated Plausible Motion Forecasting: Methodology

-The first stage takes the trajectory sets as input along with lane centerlines (converted to a vector representation from HD map) to produce feasible trajectories that respect the constraint conditions.
-To generate an initial set of trajectories, we rely on a similar bagging algorithm like Covernet \cite{covernet} on Argoverse dataset \cite{chang_argoverse_2019} with coverage $\epsilon \simeq 2m$ , where coverage is the maximum distance between two neighboring trajectories in the set.
-The resulting trajectory set $\Gamma_{set}$ is considered to be dynamic.
-Although the algorithm is good enough to find a diverse set of trajectories, we still apply kinematic constraints to fit the curvature assumptions of a trajectory.
-This results in a set that guarantees the properties of being smooth and kinematically feasible.
+An initial trajectory set is generated with a bagging algorithm, similar to the one proposed in Covernet \cite{covernet}, on Argoverse dataset \cite{chang_argoverse_2019} with pre-defined coverage $\epsilon \simeq 2m$.
+The coverage $\epsilon$ represents the maximum distance between two neighboring trajectories in the set.
+While the bagging algorithm is proficient in identifying a diverse set of trajectories, we augment it by imposing vehicular kinematic constraints.
+This augmentation ensures that the resultant trajectory set $\Gamma_{set}$ is smooth and kinematically feasible.

+The first stage takes this trajectory set as input along with lanes' centerlines, converted to a vector representation from the HD map, to produce feasible trajectories that respect the road topology.

 \textbf{Coordinate transformation} The motion of target actors and HD map are represented in a city coordinate system \cite{chang_argoverse_2019} whereas the trajectory sets are in Cartesian coordinates.
 To define a common relative representation for the networks to learn from, we use the curvilinear-based relative coordinate system to project the actors' motions and trajectories, as can be seen from lines $1-8$ in algorithm \ref{alg:refine_trajectories}.